 The mission statement of the OCC Foundation, Inc. reads: "To raise, administer and invest funds for the benefit of Onondaga Community College and its students."

-Since its founding in 1980, the OCC Foundation, a not-for-profit New York State Corporation, has raised vital dollars to support various programs and projects at Onondaga Community College.
-Over \$1.2 million have supported scholarships for Onondaga students, assisting thousands of Central New Yorkers in achieving their goals through higher education.
-The Foundation will offer over \$150,000 in scholarships and awards during the 2010-11 academic year
+Since its founding in 1980, the OCC Foundation has raised vital funds to support the mission of the College.
+Since its inception, the Foundation has distributed nearly \$1.5 million through scholarships to thousands of Onondaga students to support their educational goals.
+The Foundation will offer over \$230,000 in scholarships and awards during the 2012-13 academic year.

-The OCC Foundation is operated by an impressive volunteer, 35-member board of directors composed of business, cultural and community leaders from throughout Central New York.

-The OCC Foundation office is located on campus in the Whitney Applied Technology Building, Room 207, 4585 West Seneca Turnpike, Syracuse, New York, 13215, (315) 498-6060.
+The OCC Foundation is operated by an independent board of directors comprised of business, cultural and community leaders from throughout Central New York.
+Please contact the OCC Foundation Office to learn how to establish a new scholarship or endowment.
+You can also become a member of the prestigious Legacy Society composed of special individuals who are helping to secure the future of education at Onondaga through the establishment of a planned gift.
+The foundation is located on campus in J. Stanley Coyne Hall, Suite 100, 4585 West Seneca Turnpike, Syracuse, NY 13215-4585, (315) 498-6060.